syseleven/grav-docs-metakube/pages/04.tutorials/23.use-external-dns/default.en.md

 ### Create a values.yaml file to configure Route53 as external DNS provider

+For easy deployment use our fully managed [External DNS Add-on](https://docs.syseleven.de/metakube/de/addons/metakube-external-dns)

-Copy the following text block into the file `values.yaml`.
+For manual deployment of ExternalDNS copy the following text block into the file `values.yaml`.
 We need this file to pass our DNS configuration to the helm chart.
 Please make sure to check all of the fields with the place holder "changeme".
 You will need to add your access key and the secret key of the user you created earlier.

 ```yaml
 ## External DNS